wargio/Twitch-Streamer-Linux/README.md

 * Now you should be live (check on your channel).
 * You can set the Audio settings (select the Null Output on pavucontrol)
 * To stop the stream, click on the terminal and press CTRL+C
-* **BE CAREFUL ON SHOWING THE TERMINAL SINCE AVCONV/FFMPEG PRINTS ON THE TERMINAL THE KEY**
+* **BE CAREFUL ON SHOWING THE TERMINAL SINCE FFMPEG PRINTS ON THE TERMINAL THE KEY**
 * For suggestion or bugfix, please write to me on github.
 (I love suggestions! <3 )
 * Please do NOT write for support on my BLOG. post bug reports on http://github.com/wargio/Twitch-Streamer-Linux !